brockhbittner/LTCjourney/README.md

 Thankfully I was able to figure out the problem!
 All I needed to do was restart VS Code and it allowed my credentials to work!
 Sometimes it really is that simple lol!
 I then faced a number of permission denied errors when trying to run the `terraform apply` but I was able to sort those out in IAM by applying some full access policies to my user.

 So now the challenges begin!
 As a preface, Microsoft Copilot was very helpful in this and taught me a lot about how to navigate and solve these problems.
+I won't list the solutions to these problems, but instead I will describe some important things that I learned or practiced in each of them as well as the skills needed to accomplish the challenge.

+### Beginner Level

-### Challenge 1: Find a hidden file
+#### Challenge 1: Find a hidden file

-In order to find the hidden file in the directory I used the `ls -a` command to list all the files including hidden ones, and I was able to find `.hidden_flag` which containted `CTF{hidden_files_revealed}`!
+**Skills:** Basic file listing, hidden files concept

+This one was relatively simple, since it required basic commands and flags for navigating the directories.

-### Challenge 2: Locate a file with "secret" in its name
+#### Challenge 2: Locate a file with "secret" in its name

-For this I used `find -name "*secret*"` to find `very secret_file.txt`.
-However, since the CTF file is called  `CTF{grep_is_your_friend}`, the grep version of this would be `find | grep "secret"`.
+**Skills:** File searching, directory navigation

+This one was a good refresher and I learned about how to search for words in a file name instead of just words contained in files.

+### Intermediate Level

-### Challenge 3: Find the largest file in a specific directory
+#### Challenge 3: Find the largest file in a specific directory

-For this I did `du -ah /home/ctf_user | sort -rh`.
-The output showed me a list of files and directories and their corresponding file sizes. `-a` shows all and `-h` puts the file sizes in a human readable format.
-Then I piped the results through `sort` to arrange then in reverse order (`-r`) and again in human readable format (`-h`).
+**Skills:** File size analysis, sorting, log navigation

+This one was a little bit tricky as it required piping commands together.
+I played around with it some to get a better grasp of different flags and how that affects the way information is displayed.
+I learned a lot from this!

-### Challenge 4: Identify a user with a specific UID
+#### Challenge 4: Identify a user with a specific UID

-I used the `cd /etc` command to find the `passwd` file which I opened and found that the 1002 user is `flag_user`.
-I then did `sudo -i -u flag_user` and input the password for the ctf_user account.
-Then I did the `ls` command and found `flag.txt` in which was `CTF{user_detective}`!
+**Skills:** User management, system files, permissions

+This one was tricky!
+I was not very familiar with how to accomplish this challenge, so it was helpful to do my best to navigate to the relevant directories and files to find the information I needed.
+Copilot was helpful here and I feel like I am much more comfortable with User Management from the CLI now.